Concha y Toro

-Concha y Toro (in English: Shell and Bull)is the largest producer and exporter of wines from Latin America and one of the ten largest wine companies in the world, with more than 33 million cases sold per year in 2014, distributed in 135 countries.
+Concha y Toro (in English: Shell and Bull) is the largest producer and exporter of wines from Latin America and one of the ten largest wine companies in the world, with more than 33 million cases sold per year in 2014, distributed in 135 countries.
 Concha y Toro Winery is located in Santiago de Chile, but the company has vineyards in Chile, Argentina and the United States, with more than 10,000 hectares under cultivation in 2016.
 Their Casillero del Diablo and Don Melchor wines have international recognition.
 As of 2010 the company is one of the official sponsors of the English football club Manchester United F. C.

 History

 19th century

 Concha y Toro House, in Pirque.

-The Concha y Toro Vineyard was founded by Don Melchor de Santiago Concha y Toro, ex-Minister of Finance, and his wife, Emiliana Subercaseaux, in 1883.
-To start the winery, he brought grape varieties from the Bordeaux region in France: Cabernet Sauvignon, Sauvignon Blanc, Semillon, Merlot, and Carménère.
+The Concha y Toro winery was founded in 1883 by Melchor de Santiago Concha y Toro, a former Chilean Minister of Finance, together with his wife, Emiliana Subercaseaux.
+To establish the vineyard, grape varieties were imported from the Bordeaux region of France, including Cabernet Sauvignon, Sauvignon Blanc, Semillon, Merlot and Carménère.

-Concha y Toro's connections to Chilean nobility and aristocracy are not merely historical.
-Currently the Vina Concha y Toro continues in the sphere of the Marquesado de Casa Concha, and is additionally controlled by the Guilisasti and Larraín families.
-The directors currently include the present Marquess of Casa Concha, Chilean diplomat and ambassador Mariano Fontecilla de Santiago-Concha, great-grandson of the founder.
-In 1999, the company's president Alfonso Larraín Santa María claimed the title of Marquess of Larraín in Spain.
-His mother, the current Marchioness, gave Larraín the power to claim the title.
+The company's origins are linked to prominent Chilean families of the nineteenth century.
+Over time, ownership and management remained associated with descendants of the founding family as well as the Guilisasti and Larraín families.
+Among the members of the board has been Mariano Fontecilla de Santiago-Concha, diplomat and holder of the title of Marquess of Casa Concha, a descendant of the founder.

+In 1999, the company's president, Alfonso Larraín Santa María, initiated proceedings in Spain to succeed to the title of Marquess of Larraín, which had been held by his family.

-Vineyards and factories of Concha y Toro in Pirque, Santiago Metropolitan Region, are connected by roads with names such as Marqués de Casa Concha or Conde de la Conquista, titles connected to the history of the company.
+The company's vineyards and production facilities in Pirque, within the Santiago Metropolitan Region, are connected by internal roads bearing names such as Marqués de Casa Concha and Conde de la Conquista, reflecting elements of the historical background associated with the founding family.